Operations and Institutional Arrangement: Initiatives

 The Pink University Campaign aimed to enhance breast health awareness among young female university students.
 Launched by the College of Health and Sport Sciences in collaboration with the Equal Opportunities Committee, this initiative emphasized the importance of self-examination as a proactive measure for early detection of potential health issues.

-The campaign featured various educational stations strategically located across the university's colleges, providing essential information on the correct techniques for performing breast self-examinations.
-Interactive demonstration sessions allowed students to practice these techniques in a supportive environment, reinforcing the importance of regular health checks and self-awareness.
+The campaign featured educational stations across the university’s colleges, offering essential information on correct breast self-examination techniques.
+Interactive demonstration sessions provided students with hands-on practice in a supportive environment, reinforcing the importance of regular health checks and self-awareness.

 Relevant SDG 3 Targets and Indicators: